Ipgnosis/tic_tac_toe/README.md

 # tic_tac_toe
 This is a work in progress.

+Goal:

-The goal is to figure out how a software process can learn how to resolve a problem space from first principles.
+To figure out how a software process can learn how to resolve a problem space from first principles.
 This was inspired by Google's AlphaZero.
+However, AlphaZero's decision making appears be opaque, and this (IMHO) doesn't expand our knowlege of the problem space.
+This project has to produce a process by which a human can understand the learning and decision process.

+Approach:

 The game 'tic tac toe' is used as an experiment.
 Although this has been done many times before, it was chosen because the action space is small enough to be readily understandable at first glance and the necessary compute resources can be provided by a laptop.